yas-sim/fd-capture-lite/README.md

 ------------------------
 ## Other information
 - The primary goal of this project is to provide **minimum** features and capabilities to capture the FD data and create a FD image file.
-    - The host program doesn't take any comman options.
+    - The host program doesn't take any command options.
 You may need to modify the source code to change the settings.
-    - The Arduino firmware is not configurable on-the-fly.
+    - The Arduino firmware is not configurable at the runtime.
 You need to modify the source code, build-and-reprogram to change its behavior and settings.
 - This project uses 'MFM' floppy image format that is defined and developed by me.
 Please refer to the following projects for the details.
     - [Floppy disk shield 2D](https://github.com/yas-sim/floppy_disk_shield_2d)
     - [FDC bitstream](https://github.com/yas-sim/fdc_bitstream)